 - Do not forget that it is also important to understand that the protective covering or scab should be kept dry and clean until it is completely hardened.
 This will take around one to two hours.
 Once the covering is hardened, the area that has been treated can be submerged in water.

 One of the most important points about WoundSeal powder for blood clotting is that it comes with a shelf life of two to two-and-a-half years from its packaging date.

-WoundSeal Blood Clotting Powder is undoubtedly the most effective and one-stop treatment for severe and mild bleeding wounds.
-It helps athletes in getting back to their games fast and is clinically proven to be safe and highly effective.
+WoundSeal Blood Clotting Powder is no doubt an effective and one-stop treatment for severe and mild bleeding wounds.
+It helps you get back fast to work and is clinically proven to be safe and highly effective.

 This means users you can have complete confidence about handling all emergencies if you have woundseal powder at hand always.